getodk/docs/docs/getting-started.rst

 .. _getting-started-connect:
 .. _getting-started-fill-form:

-If you are working with data collectors or enumerators in the field, you'll want to use our mobile app.
-If you are doing a self-report project, use web forms.
+If your project has data collectors or enumerators working in the field, you’ll likely want to use our Android app.
+For all other projects, our web forms are usually the best fit.

 .. tabs::

-  .. tab:: Field data collection (mobile app)
+  .. tab:: Android app (best for field teams)

      #. :ref:`Create an App User <central-users-app-overview>` in Central and :ref:`assign your form to that user <central-projects-form-access>`.